schlessinger-lab/pyvol/_sources/output.rst.txt

   Examples of the three primary display modes.

 When running through PyMOL or loading previous results into a PyMOL session, calculated surfaces can be visualized in any of three different ways by setting the `display_mode` parameter.
 Surfaces can be represented using a solid mesh (`solid`), a wireframe mesh (`mesh`), or a group of spheres (`spheres`).
 Transparency (when applicable) is set with the `alpha` argument: a float [0,0, 1.0] that is equal to (1 - transparency).
 The displayed color of surfaces is controlled using the `palette` parameter.
-For non-programmatic invocation, the palette is interpreted as a comma-separated list of PyMOL color strings or parentheses-demarcated RGB floats.
+For non-programmatic invocation, the palette is interpreted as a comma-separated list of PyMOL color strings or space-separated RGB floats.
 A default palette is automatically selected, and additional colors are automatically interpolated when more surfaces need to be displayed.
+If 5 colors need to be chosen from an input palette of 4 colors, the first and fifth palette colors are the first and fourth of the input colors.
+The second color contains 2/3 of the first and 1/3 of the second input colors through linear interpolation.
+The second through fourth colors are similarly interpolated.

 .. code-block:: python